AbdElRahmanFarhan/box_semantic_segmentation/README.md

 # Box Semantic Segmentation

-This package contains training Mask R-CNN model for box instance segmentation using Pytorch.
+This package contains a training Mask R-CNN model for box instance segmentation using Pytorch.

 ## Setup